gustavoguichard/string-ts/README.md

 This function is a strongly-typed counterpart of `String.prototype.slice`.

-_Warning: due to TS limitations - for now - we ignore the second argument (endIndex) if the first (startIndex) is negative and we also don't support a negative endIndex._
+_Warning: this is a partial implementation.
+For now we ignore the second argument (endIndex) if the first (startIndex) is negative and we also don't support a negative endIndex._

 ```ts
 import { slice } from 'string-ts'